Buy our dog digital book bundle and prevent common accidents.

 Our mission is to help save dogs' and cats’ lives through our educational content.
 To support our efforts, this page may contain affiliate links.
 We earn a commission for qualifying purchases – at no cost to you.

 pitbull mix dog chewing on a chew toyDogs love to chew.
-Chewing and gnawing is a natural behavior that has a calming effect on our pups.
+Chewing and gnawing are natural behaviors that have a calming effect on dogs.

 But if we don't give them appropriate and enticing things to chew on, they'll usually find one of our favorite shoes or decide that the kitchen table makes a great chew toy.